 There is a pro-tip for accessing downloads directly using your table URL.
 You can make use of the SQL API to run any query and ask for the results to be retrieved in different formats.
 For example:

-Sharing a map in CartoDB is easy and lets you make the most out of your data.
-To share your map, click the button Share this map beside the Map tab when looking at your table or map.
-Next, you will have a menu of options for how you can share your map.
+Sharing a visualization in CartoDB is easy and lets you make the most out of your data.
+To share your visualization, click the button Publish.
+Next, you will have a menu of options for how you can share your visualization.

 Allows you to pass a URL to collaborator or share it online.
 This will take viewers to a fullscreen map of your data.

-Gives you an embeddable iFrame for your map, useful for putting interactive maps of your data in your website or blog.
+Gives you an embeddable map.
+This is very useful for putting interactive maps of your data in your website or blog.
 Below is an example embedded map showing election results in New Hampshire.

 Sometimes the data you upload to CartoDB contains latitude and longitude fields that we were unable to detect automatically.
 In these cases, you will want to turn the fields you know represent latitude and longitude into point geometries.